-The following documents contain additional information that may be helpful:
+The following publications contain additional information that may be helpful:

-SGI Origin 3000 Series Owner's Guide (007-4240-xxx) introduces the Origin 3000 servers and describes how to operate, manage, modify some aspects of, and maintain the Origin 3000 server.
+• SGI Origin 3000 Series Owner's Guide introduces the Origin 3000 servers and describes how to operate, manage, modify some aspects of, and maintain the Origin 3000 server.

 Note: The L1 and L2 controller command information contained in this user's guide supersedes the L1 and L2 controller command information in SGI Origin 3000 Series Owner's Guide and other owner's and user's guides.